 The 85mm lens is best suited for portrait shots with the ability to blur the background and make the subject stand out.
 Lastly, the 135mm and beyond telephoto lenses are useful for shooting a subject at a distance and are also suited for sports, wildlife, and action photography.

 What are the benefits of a Prime Lens?

 Sharper image quality: Among the top benefits of going for a prime lens is their ability to shoot better quality photos than other lenses.
 Since they only have to focus on one focal length, there is less distortion or aberration, which results in sharper images.

 Low light champ: Prime lenses also have wider maximum apertures, which let in more light when the shutter is open.
-This makes it easier to get a good quality low light photo without a lot of fiddling around with the ISO settings or shutter speeds.
+This makes it easier to get a good quality low-light photo without a lot of fiddling around with the ISO settings or shutter speeds.

-Compact size: Owing to lesser mechanism inside, prime lenses tend to be lighter than zoom lenses.
-When out shooting, you can carry two or three different prime lenses, and they will still take less space than a professional zoom lens.
+Compact size: Owing to the lesser mechanism inside, prime lenses tend to be lighter than zoom lenses.
+When out shooting, you can carry two or three different prime lenses, and they will still take up less space than a professional zoom lens.
 In simpler words, prime lenses are easy to travel with.

 Value for money: Prime lenses are priced on par with zoom lenses, and sometimes tend to be cheaper as well.
-With their ability to shoot better quality photos, you end up getting more value for your money.
+With their ability to shoot better-quality photos, you end up getting more value for your money.

 When should you use a Prime Lens?

-If you’re looking for a lens that offers fast focusing, high image quality, in a compact form factor and at an accessible price, then prime lenses might be your best choice.
+If you’re looking for a lens that offers fast focusing, and high image quality, in a compact form factor and at an accessible price, then prime lenses might be your best choice.
 These lenses are well suited for portrait or product photography, landscape photography or when shooting wildlife or sports.

 Unleash your inner geek with Croma Unboxed